antoine-bottenmuller/polyhedral-unmixing/README.md

 * requirements.txt: list of the required Python packages ;
 * README.md: this current file containing informations about this repository.

-To install the required Python libraries:
+To install the required Python packages:
 * pip install -r requirements.txt
 * pip install ./src/min_norm_point